zwaiters/API_Testing_Postman/ReadMe.md

-## About Me
+# About Me

-Greetings!

-I am Zaveon, an experienced software tester who has recently transitioned from manual testing to automation testing.
-With a passion for quality assurance and an eagerness to embrace new technologies, I have honed my skills to excel in the world of automated testing.

-In my previous role as a manual tester, I gained valuable insights into the intricacies of software testing methodologies, test case design, and bug reporting.
-I cultivated a meticulous approach to ensuring product quality and became proficient in various testing techniques, including functional, regression, and user acceptance testing.

-As an automation tester, I am dedicated to continuously improving test processes and embracing emerging technologies that drive innovation in the field.
-My adaptability, strong problem-solving abilities, and attention to detail make me well-suited for handling complex testing challenges and delivering optimal solutions.

-I am excited about this new chapter in my career, where I can leverage my testing experience while embracing the power of automation to elevate the quality of software products.
-I am eager to contribute my skills, enthusiasm, and determination to drive excellence in automated testing and contribute to the success of your organization.

-Thanks for the read!
+Greetings!<br><br>I am Zaveon, an experienced software tester who has recently transitioned from manual testing to automation testing.
+With a passion for quality assurance and an eagerness to embrace new technologies, I have honed my skills to excel in the world of automated testing.<br><br>In my previous role as a manual tester, I gained valuable insights into the intricacies of software testing methodologies, test case design, and bug reporting.
+I cultivated a meticulous approach to ensuring product quality and became proficient in various testing techniques, including functional, regression, and user acceptance testing.<br><br>As an automation tester, I am dedicated to continuously improving test processes and embracing emerging technologies that drive innovation in the field.
+My adaptability, strong problem-solving abilities, and attention to detail make me well-suited for handling complex testing challenges and delivering optimal solutions.<br><br>I am excited about this new chapter in my career, where I can leverage my testing experience while embracing the power of automation to elevate the quality of software products.
+I am eager to contribute my skills, enthusiasm, and determination to drive excellence in automated testing and contribute to the success of your organization.<br><br>Thanks for the read!

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).